 Company's own technology / processes / system improvement plan:

-However key concerns relate to slow down in economy fast recovery ofauto industry higher prices with BS- VI rollout impact of Axle load norms rise incommodity price and dipped consumer sentiment owing to uncertainty surrounding thePandemic continue to be challenges for the auto industry.
+However key concerns relates to slowing down in economy fast recovery of autoindustry higher prices of BS- VI rollout vehicles impact of Axle load norms rise incommodity price and dipped consumer sentiment owing to uncertainty surrounding thePandemic continue to be challenging times for the auto industry.